 9. Pregnant Florida woman killed by texting driver

-Chelsea Murphy, a 19-year-old mother-to-be from Naples, Florida, was killed in a tragic car accident when she was hit by a driver using a cell phone to send text messages in March of 2010.
-Chelsea’s mother, Kris Murphy, is now campaigning to have schools speak to students about the severe dangers of texting and driving.
-The Naples News reported that Florida has yet to institute a ban on distracted driving hazards like texting, despite Murphy’s activism and that of other concerned citizens.
+A 19-year-old mother-to-be from Naples, Florida, was killed in a tragic car accident when she was hit by a driver using a cell phone to send text messages in March of 2010.
+The teen’s mother is now campaigning to have schools speak to students about the severe dangers of texting and driving.
+The Naples News reported that Florida has yet to institute a ban on distracted driving hazards like texting, despite the activism and that of other concerned citizens.

 8. Metrolink engineer’s texting activity ends in deadly commuter crash

 In September of 2008, a California Metrolink train carrying commuters through the San Fernando Valley collided with a freight train, killing 25 people and injuring an additional 135 passengers.
 The engineer responsible for directing the train was texting with a teenage train enthusiast mere seconds before the collision, an activity that is prohibited according to Metrolink operating rules.
 Reporters for Fox News described the accident as the worst of its kind in 15 years.
 Robert Sanchez, the engineer in question, was killed in the crash.

 7. Facebook updates lead to fatal Chicago pedestrian accident

 A 70-year-old man stepped out of his car to inspect possible damage after a minor fender-bender, only to be hit and killed by a distracted driver who was logged into Facebook at the time of the accident.
 Details of the 2010 Chicago accident suggest that the woman in question was updating her Facebook page via mobile phone at the same time that she placed a call for emergency roadside assistance.